celestav/schedule_creator/README.md

 We refer to taking live help desk tickets as being "on ADD" and when we are working on other duties we are "off ADD" which you will see below.
 This schedule accomodates for 8 of us, and works with partial days, our colleagues being out, or a "custom" shift if a specific team member has a unique schedule.

+The team can input their preferred lunch and break time, however if this does not "optimize" the schedule, they will be overwritten.
+An "optimized" schedule means that we have enough representatives covering the help desk at each time.

 # Libraries
 - datetime
 - numpy